cbadenes/r4r/README.md

 ]
 ```

-The returned json only includes the `bonus` field when it has value by doing a request to [http://localhost:8080/movies](http://localhost:8080/movies).
+The returned json only includes the `budget` field when it has value by doing a request to [http://localhost:8080/movies](http://localhost:8080/movies).

 ## Dynamic Fields